marcusvinicius0/marcusvinicius0/README.md

 <h1 align="center">Hey there, Welcome to my profile! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
- I am fascinated by the impact that technology has on our society in all areas.
-I love developing web applications that challenge me to always be looking for new solutions, thinking outside the box and adding even more value to the end user experience.
-I have experience developing complete systems for different niches such as blogs/social network, restaurant system and leads indication system.
+Passionate about technology, problem solving and software architecture enthusiast.
+Proficient in designing and developing solutions and layouts for web development.
+Experience in developing complete systems for different niches, such as blogs/social network, restaurants system and lead indication.

-I'm staff of a discord community with over 600 members called: "It's Time to Code", where we share knowledge about the different areas of programming, we answer questions, we network and learn together.
+I make part of a community with over 700 members called: "It's Time to Code!", where we share knowledge about the different areas of programming, we help each other, network and learn together.

-I have experience with: NextJS, Typescript, ReactJS, Javascript, NodeJS, API REST, Git/Github, HTML, CSS, Sass, Styled Components, Firebase, NPM/Yarn package managers.
+I have experience with: NextJS, Typescript, ReactJS, ReactAuth, Javascript, API REST, NodeJS, MongoDB, Docker, Firebase, Git/GitHub, Git Flow, HTML, CSS, SASS, Styled Components, Material UI, Bootstrap, Tailwind, Kanban, Firebase, NPM/Yarn package management.
+In addition to experience with agile methodologies such as Scrum and Kanban.

 My english level is advanced.